jakedaly97/pands-weekly-tasks/README.md

 https://learnpython.com/blog/python-string-methods/ Counting strings in python.

-https://www.w3schools.com/python/python_ml_normal_data_distribution.asp Normal data distributiuon and numpy.random.normal() funtion.
+https://www.w3schools.com/python/python_ml_normal_data_distribution.asp Normal data distribution and numpy.random.normal() funtion.

 ## Use of This Project
 This project is useful as a practical learning experience for students who are learning the fundamentals of computer programming.
 The project covers key functions of Python, allowing independent thinking and problem-solving skills to flourish.